Karppiet/snippet-api/README.md

 ## Written self assesment
 I think this project was succesfull.
 I would give myself 18/20 points.
 The project reflection part of the documentation could be longer and more in depth.
 Also the documentation as a whole could be a bit better.
+Everyting else is working.